KirtiBurde/EL_Task3/README.md

 Explanation:

-This query uses the COUNT() aggregate function, not AVG() (though you mentioned average — maybe you meant COUNT() as this is the query in the screenshot).
+This query uses the COUNT() aggregate function.
 Here's a breakdown:

 department_id: The column by which you're grouping employees.